 All relevant unit processes of the life cycle of biomass-derived products shall be included in the system under study, including, but not limited to, cultivation, production and harvesting of biomass.

 A product’s biogenic carbon content shall be calculated and documented separately in the CFP study report.
-In addition, the biogenic carbon content and total carbon content of products shall be reported separately.
+In addition, the biogenic carbon content and total carbon content (optional) of products shall be reported separately.
 If mass balanced materials are used in the supply, the attributed biogenic carbon content shall additionally be reported to accurately account for emissions from combustion of these materials.

 Specific emission values shall be reported as follows (see Figure 2):